srobinson620/ActorAPI/README.md

         </dependency>
 ```

-There is an intelliJ plugin called JPA buddy, You may find this usefull, though this will not be used here.
+There is an intelliJ plugin called JPA buddy, You may find this useful, though this will not be used here.

 We then enable JPA by adding the __@EnableJpaRepositories__ annotaion to the __ActorsApplication__ class.